IFAS Global shines spotlight on faculty and staff for international research

 - Senior lecturer Monika Oli, a native of Germany, received the Internationalizing Student Education Award for globalizing nearly every aspect of her teaching, including her study abroad programs across Europe and her award-winning online class “Microbes Without Borders.”
 This is the latest of many awards for Oli, who in 2017 was named UF faculty adviser/mentor of the year.

 The event was kicked off by Rose Koenig, interim director of IFAS Global and principal investigator of the AREA project, and organized by Kathy Colverson, associate director of IFAS Global.

 A great university needs to go global

 Jack Payne, senior vice president for agriculture and natural sciences, said the award ceremony is a chance to highlight the worldwide efforts of UF/IFAS to improve farm productivity, teaching and food security.

 “To be a great university, you need to spread your knowledge — not only across the state but across the globe,” Payne said.
 He mentioned some of the numerous agricultural and natural resource issues that IFAS faculty and students are researching around the world, including the threat to food security in Africa posed by fall armyworms.
-He also highlighted the UF/IFAS-managed Feed the Future Innovation Lab for Livestock Systems, which supports smallholder livestock systems to improve the nutrition, health and livelihoods of the poor in seven countries Africa and Asia.
+He also highlighted the UF/IFAS-managed Feed the Future Innovation Lab for Livestock Systems, which supports smallholder livestock systems to improve the nutrition, health and livelihoods of the poor in eight countries Africa and Asia.